What Is Natural Dog Food?

-- When choosing a food, give your furry friend’s health issues top priority.
+- When choosing food, give your furry friend’s health issues a top priority.
 “You can find natural foods that also address some common health problems like weight and joint trouble, but you may have to look a little harder,” says Dr. Nelson.

 - Talk to your veterinarian before choosing any diet for your dog.
 “Don’t rely on the 16-year-old stock boy to help you decide what your dog should eat,” advises Dr. Nelson.

 - Don’t make a good deal, your top priority.
 “The most expensive brands are not necessarily the best, but the quality of ingredients — natural or otherwise — does tend to increase with price,” concludes Dr. Nelson.

 When deciding on a food, talk to your veterinarian about your dog’s individual needs.
 Also, some pet food companies list toll-free phone numbers on their packaging so you can call and speak to a nutritionist.